untitled

 We think that it cannot be adjudged that the local board with its opportunity to size up the registrant upon his personal appearance, which could evaluate his sincerity as it observed his manner and demeanor, and which moreover was confronted by a young man whose obvious objection was not so much to making instruments of death as to doing anything for or on behalf of the government, can be said to have acted without basis in fact when it concluded the appellant's conscientious objection did not extend to noncombatant service.

-CLARK v.
-UNITED STATES was a 1954 California federal appellate court decision.
-Roger Dean Clark was another Jehovah's Witness who battled with the Selective Service to be classified as a "conscientous objector".
+UNITED STATES v.
+ROGER D. CLARK was a 1954 California federal appellate court decision.
+Roger Dean Clark was another Jehovah's Witness who battled with the Selective Service to be classified as a "conscientious objector".
 Typical of many Jehovah's Witness cases, numerous arguments and issues were raised and developed at each level.
-Part of the Draft Board's reasoning for denying Clark's CO classificiation request was due to:
+Part of the Draft Board's reasoning for denying Clark's CO classification request was due to:

 "Registrant told the Hearing Officer that among the customers of the company for which he works is a military establishment.
 On interrogation registrant stated that he would willingly work in a war plant as a civilian but not if enrolled by the Government.
 The contribution he would be making to the war effort was immaterial in his consideration.
 Registrant admitted that he would use force in self defense, defense of family and fellow church members. ...
 Registrant testified that he devoted eight hours a week to his religion."